A home to live and grow in

 Why Choose Lifesharing?

 Join us for an info session.

-These free virtual info sessions will help you understand the process and commitment to become a Lifesharing provider.
-Contact Access Service in Bucks, Berks or Montgomery County about our Lifesharing adult fostering program today, or or register for one of the sessions using the buttons below.
+These free info sessions will help you understand the process and commitment to become a Lifesharing provider.
+Contact Access Service in Lehigh, Northampton, Schuylkill, Berks, Carbon, Monroe, Pike, Chester, Delaware, Montgomery, or Bucks County about our Lifesharing adult fostering program today, or register for one of the sessions using the buttons below.

 Frequently Asked Questions

 What are the benefits of becoming a Lifesharing provider with Access Services?

 As an Access Services host family, you would:

 - become a valued member of the team and your ideas and opinions would count

 - receive regular guidance and support in your work especially when you run into challenges

 - have 24 hour on call support by telephone and at your home, when needed